doanhle90/helpmechen/README.md

 					MonTalk();
 					cout << "You have had a Chat with your Monster " << endl;
 					cout << "Happiness has been Increased " << endl;
-					break;
+					//talking to monster increases happiness by 1 to 3
+					// two turns have to pass before you can talk again break;
 				case '2':
 					MonPlay();
 					cout << " You are now playing with your Monster " <<  endl;
 					cout << "Happiness has been Increased " << endl;
-					break;
+					//Playing with monster increases happiness by 2 to 4, increases hunger by 1 and decreases weight by 1
+					//Three turns have to pass before you can play with monster again break;
 				case '3':
 					MonFeed();
 					cout << " You are now feeding your Monster " << endl;
 					cout << " Your Pets hunger and happiness have increased " << endl;
-					break;
+					//Feeding Monster decreases number of hunger by 3-5, increases weight by 2
+					//Four turns have to pass before you can feed again. break;
 				case '4':
 					MonSleep();
 					cout << " You have put your Monster to sleep " << endl;
 					cout << " Your Monster is now fast asleep " << endl;
-					break;
+					//Monster gets tired after 7 cycles and has to be put to bed within 2 cycles, if not it loses 1-3 both in happiness
+					//Monster sleeps for 3 cycles which happiness and weight decrease by 1 and hunger increases by 2 break;
 				case '5':
 					MonsSave();